Risk Assessing Security for Remote Working

 Wondering how to maintain security when employees work remotely?
 Follow our remote working security tips:

-- Limit your public Wi-Fi: it’s vulnerable to cyberattacks, so it’s best to avoid it for work.
+- Limit your public Wi-Fi use: Public Wi-Fi is much more vulnerable to cyberattacks than a private system, so it’s best to avoid it for work.

 - Make sure your security software is up to date: to help prevent against cyberattacks, viruses and more.

-- Avoid phishing attacks: inspect your emails and report any suspected attacks to your IT department.
+- Be aware of phishing attacks: inspect your emails and report any suspected attacks to your IT department.

-- Set up access controls and document permissions: these are even more essential for remote working security – manage who can see what.
+- Set up access controls and document permissions: these are even more essential for remote working security.
+Access controls allow you to manage who can see what on a shared system.

 - Utilise audit controls and trails: record events like logging in, viewing and editing documents, so you can have eyes on every step.
 And view all historic document interactions to check trails.